-That is how the traveling pot arrived to Mexico.
-Without a doubt it was here where it reached its peak not only in regard to handicraft richness but to its pervasiveness and ubiquity.
-Mexican people found it impossible not to give them a more creative touch: the magical hands of Mexican artisans took the simple clay pots and turned them, with the help of tissue paper, into seven-pointed stars, or into the shapes of colorful local birds, fruits and vegetables.
+That is how the traveling pot arrived in Mexico.
+Without a doubt, it was here where it reached its peak not only in regard to handicraft richness but to its pervasiveness and ubiquity.
+Mexican people found it impossible not to give them a more creative touch: the magical hands of Mexican artisans took the simple clay pots and turned them, with the help of tissue paper, into seven-pointed stars, or into the shapes of colorful local birds, fruits, and vegetables.

 For centuries the pinata fulfilled a religious purpose.
 Dressed in tinsel, it represented in Catholic religion the deceit and vanity of the world, and